T-cell receptor: Signal transduction to the nucleus

 PLCγ is a very important enzyme in the pathway as it generates second messenger molecules.
-It is activated by the tyrosine kinase Itk which is recruited to the cell membrane by binding to phosphatidylinositol (3,4,5)-trisphosphate (PIP3).
-PIP3 is produced by the action of phosphoinositide 3-kinase(PI-3K), which phosphorylates phosphatidylinositol 4,5-bisphosphate (PIP2) to produce PIP3.
+It is activated by the tyrosine kinase Itk which is recruited to the cell membrane by binding to phosphatidylinositol (3,4,5)-trisphosphate (PIP_{3}).
+PIP_{3} is produced by the action of phosphoinositide 3-kinase(PI-3K), which phosphorylates phosphatidylinositol 4,5-bisphosphate (PIP_{2}) to produce PIP_{3}.
 It is not known that PI-3K is activated by the T-cell receptor itself, but there is evidence that CD28, a co-stimulatory receptor providing the second signal, is able to activate PI-3K.
 The interaction between PLCγ, Itk and PI-3K could be the point in the pathway where the first and the second signal are integrated.
 Only if both signals are present, PLCγ is activated.

 Once PLCγ is activated by phosphorylation.
-It hydrolyses PIP2 into two secondary messenger molecules, namely the membrane-bound diacyl glycerol (DAG) and the soluble inositol 1,4,5-trisphosphate (IP3).
+It hydrolyses PIP_{2} into two secondary messenger molecules, namely the membrane-bound diacyl glycerol (DAG) and the soluble inositol 1,4,5-trisphosphate (IP_{3}).

 These second messenger molecules amplify the TCR signal and distribute the prior localized activation to the entire cell and activate protein cascades that finally lead to the activation of transcription factors.

 Transcription factors involved in T-cell signaling pathway are the NFAT, NF-κB and AP1, a heterodimer of proteins Fos and Jun.
-All three transcription factors are needed to activate the transcription of interleukin-2(IL2) gene.
+All three transcription factors are needed to activate the transcription of interleukin-2 (IL2) gene.

 NFAT

-NFAT activation depends on calcium signaling.
+Activation of the nuclear factor of activated T-cells (NFAT) depends on calcium signaling.

-IP3 produced by PLC-γ is no longer bound to the membrane and diffuses rapidly in the cell.
-Binding of IP3 to calcium channel receptors on the endoplasmic reticulum (ER) induces the release of calcium (Ca^{2+}) into the cytosol.
+IP_{3} produced by PLC-γ is no longer bound to the membrane and diffuses rapidly in the cell.
+Binding of IP_{3} to calcium channel receptors on the endoplasmic reticulum (ER) induces the release of calcium (Ca^{2+}) into the cytosol.
 The resulting low Ca^{2+} concentration in the ER causes STIM1 clustering on the ER membrane, which in turn leads to activation of cell membrane CRAC channels that allows additional calcium to flow into the cytosol from the extracellular space.
 Therefore, levels of Ca^{2+} are strongly increased in the T cell.
 This cytosolic calcium binds calmodulin, inducing a conformational change of the protein such that it can then bind and activate calcineurin.
 Calcineurin, in turn, dephosphorylates NFAT.
 In its deactivated state, NFAT cannot enter the nucleus as its nuclear localization sequence (NLS) cannot be recognized by nuclear transporters due to phosphorylation by GSK-3.
 When dephosphorylated by Calcineurin translocation of NFAT into the nucleus is possible.

 Additionally, there is evidence that PI-3K via signal molecules recruits the protein kinase AKT to the cell membrane.
 AKT is able to deactivate GSK3 and thereby inhibiting the phosphorylation of NFAT, which could contribute to NFAT activation.